kaspvik/WheresMyTaco/README.md

 **When the game ends and you choose to return to the start page, only the background image from the homepage with strange margins is displayed.
 In the future, I want all features to appear on the home page.**

-**I want to make "The closet" locked until ypu find all the items in the other rooms**
+**I want to make "The closet" locked until you find all the items in the other rooms**

 ## Links: